3.2. Civil, Criminal, and Moral Wrongs

 “The Witness” Exercise

-Watch the 2015 Netflix documentary “The Witness” in which Bill Genovese re-examined what was said, heard and reported about his sister, Kitty Genovese.
+Watch the 2015 Netflix documentary “The Witness” in which Bill Genovese re-examined what was said, heard, and reported about his sister, Kitty Genovese.
 This frequently cited examples of a moral wrong involve the story of thirty-seven neighbors who purportedly did nothing when “Kitty” Genovese was stabbed to death outside their apartment building in New York City in 1964.
-There are many discrepancies about this story and what the neighbors knew, or didn’t know, and what they did, or didn’t do, but the general belief is that they had at least a moral obligation to do something (for example, call the police), and by failing to do anything, they committed a moral wrong.
+There are many discrepancies between this story and what the neighbors knew, or didn’t know, and what they did, or didn’t do, but the general belief is that they had at least a moral obligation to do something (for example, call the police), and by failing to do anything, they committed a moral wrong.
 Ultimately, none of the neighbors had any legal obligation to report the crime or intervene to help Ms. Genovese.

 Overlap of Civil, Criminal, and Moral Wrongs

-Sometimes criminal law and civil law overlap and an individual’s action constitute both a violation of criminal law and civil law.
+Sometimes criminal law and civil law overlap and an individual’s action constitutes both a violation of criminal law and civil law.
 For example, if Joe punches Sam in the face, Sam may sue Joe civilly for civil assault and battery, and the state may also prosecute Joe for punching Sam, a criminal assault and battery.
 Consider the case involving O.J.
 Simpson.
 Simpson was first prosecuted in 1994 for killing his ex-wife and her friend (the criminal charges of murder).
 After the criminal trial in which the jury acquitted Simpson, the Brown and Goldman families filed a wrongful death action against Simpson for killing Nicole Brown and Ronald Goldman.
-The civil jury found Simpson responsible and awarded compensatory and punitive damages in the amount of $33.5 million dollars.
+The civil jury found Simpson responsible and awarded compensatory and punitive damages of 33.5 million dollars.
 Wrongful death is a type of tort.
 Torts involve injuries inflicted upon a person and are the types of civil claims or civil suits that most resemble criminal wrongs.

 Sometimes criminal behavior has no civil law counterpart.
 For example, the crime of possessing burglary tools does not have a civil law equivalent.
 Conversely, many civil actions do not violate criminal law.
 For example, civil suits for divorce, wills, or contracts do not have a corresponding criminal wrong.
 Even though there is certainly an overlap between criminal law and civil law, it is not a perfect overlap.
-Because there is no legal action that can be filed for committing a moral wrong, there really is not any overlap between criminal wrongs, civil wrongs, and moral wrongs.
+Because there is no legal action that can be filed for committing a moral wrong, there is no overlap between criminal wrongs, civil wrongs, and moral wrongs.

 1. Gardner, T.J.
 (1985) Criminal Law: Principles and Cases (3rd ed., pp.7).
 West Publishing Company.